 Why aren’t my fries crispy?

 Any moisture on the potatoes will make they soft.
 Dry the potatoes well and fully coat them in the cornstarch for best results.
+Alternatively, we've been loving the air fryer for crispy fries, like these air fry frozen sweet potato fries.

 Now that you have the fries, what should they go with?
 Here are some of my favorite ideas.